davidegonzale/streamlitapp_ml/README.md

 This library offers a wide range of options, and even showed me a bit of HTML, among other things like building a defensive code.
 There are still many things to improve like **cache** and my app not running **everything** everytime a parameter is changed during the interaction; this consumes a lot of memory and time, and I it could definitely be faster.

-Please feel free to add thing to my code, I would love to make it better and keep learning from other people.
+Please feel free to add contributions to my code, I would love to make it better and keep learning from other people.

 ![alt text](ironhackberlin.jpg "Ironhack")